-ESX/ESXi host updates might require that the host enters maintenance mode before they can be applied.
-Update Manager puts the ESX/ESXi hosts in maintenance mode before applying these updates.
+ESXi host updates might require that the host enters maintenance mode before they can be applied.
+Update Manager puts the ESXi hosts in maintenance mode before applying these updates.
 You can configure how Update Manager responds if the host fails to enter maintenance mode.

 For hosts in a container different from a cluster or for individual hosts, migration of the virtual machines with vMotion cannot be performed.
 If vCenter Server cannot migrate the virtual machines to another host, you can configure how Update Manager responds.

-- Under Maintenance Mode Settings, select an option from the VM Power state drop-down menu to determine the change of the power state of the virtual machines and appliances that are running on the host to be remediated.
+- Under Host Settings, select an option from the VM Power state drop-down menu to determine the change of the power state of the virtual machines that run on the host to be remediated.

-- (Optional) : Select Retry entering maintenance mode in case of failure, specify the retry delay, and the number of retries.
+- (Optional) Select Retry entering maintenance mode in case of failure, and specify the retry delay, and the number of retries.

-If a host fails to enter maintenance mode before remediation, Update Manager waits for the retry delay period and retries putting the host into maintenance mode as many times as you indicate in Number of retries field.
+If a host fails to enter maintenance mode before remediation, Update Manager waits for the retry delay period and retries putting the host into maintenance mode as many times as you indicate in Number of retries.

 Update Manager does not remediate hosts on which virtual machines have connected CD/DVD or floppy drives.
 All removable media drives that are connected to the virtual machines on a host might prevent the host from entering maintenance mode and interrupt remediation.